 Major Record Labels

-The three major record labels each own many subsidiary labels.
+The three major record labels each own many subsidiaries.
 They also own distribution and other music service companies, which allows them to vertically integrate and more fully control every step of the process.
 For instance, Sony Music wholly owns both RED Music and The Orchard.
 RED Music is a label services company that offers promotion and licensing services and partners with other Sony subsidiary labels.
 The Orchard is a music distribution platform that allows clients to manage both physical and online dissemination of their products.
-Neither company is specifically branded as a “Sony” company and both do business with independent companies and musicians.
+Neither company is specifically branded as a “Sony” company, and both do business with independent companies and musicians.
 This could perhaps lead to confusion because these companies work primarily with “indie” artists.
 Nonetheless, both businesses are technically “major.”

-Major labels will typically have a host of individual departments (i.e. publicity, sales, marketing, etc.) with multiple personnel in each, as well as offices in multiple different cities.
+Major labels typically have a host of individual departments (i.e. publicity, sales, marketing, etc.) with multiple personnel in each, as well as offices in multiple different cities.
 For example, Warner Music Group has a “Shared Services” office in Nashville, Tennessee which houses accounting, finance, and rights management operations for all of WMG’s sub-labels.
 This may be in contrast to an independent company, which may not have large departments with many personnel dedicated to specific areas of the business.

 As mentioned above, the majors all have many subsidiary labels under their corporate umbrellas, and these labels are also considered major:

 Traditional Independent Record Labels